Sahil9-coder/Password-Generator/Readme.md

-# Ultimate Password Generator - Future Billionaire
+# Ultimate Password Generator - Sahil

 This is a professional-grade password generator web application with enhanced features including adblock detection, custom text integration, and secure password creation.